 The survey was written using Google Forms (as the Town Council already subscribes to Google Apps and is able to use Google Forms for free).

 Six volunteers of varying ages tested the online survey live, their comments being noted as they went through it.
 Two other volunteers tested the software.

 Various changes were made following the testing, and once a final online version had been agreed the paper version was designed, written and printed.

 How the survey information is kept

-Information from the paper survey will be keyed in to the online survey and then the paper surveys will be destroyed.
+Information from the paper survey was keyed in to the online survey and then the paper surveys destroyed.
 The information will be kept securely (in electronic form) and may be used again in future, but only to see whether views have changed over time.
 The personal information collected in the survey will not be used in any other way, and will not be analysed, published or shared in any way which allows an individual to be identified.
 If information is passed to a third party for analysis, some of the information will be grouped: the third party will see which age range someone is in rather than their age, and the area of the parish that someone lives in rather than a postcode.